umarhassan-mitodl/21m.011-fall-2024/content/pages/week-2-recitation-2b-listening-reading-goetjen.md

 ### Guillaume de Machaut, “Douce Dame Jolie,” chanson virelai, 14th century

-Recording performed by the Early Music Consort of London, directed by David Munrow. [\[Listen on YouTube\]](https://www.youtube.com/watch?v=u65rzEfxbqA)
+Recording performed by the Early Music Consort of London, directed by David Munrow. {{% resource_link "37a8996f-90b6-4953-b22e-45cb81720cad" "[Listen on YouTube]" %}}

 As you read the poem and listen to the music, think once again about whether the music reflects the emotion and meaning of the poem.
 Note that the refrain is given in italics while the rest of each verse is in regular print.
 The right hand column indicates which part of the melody (A or B) is sung for which lines of text.